reactiflux/reactiflux.com/src/md-pages/learning.md

 A selected list of tutorials, articles, and resources on Javascript, React, Redux, and related topics.
 Brought to you by [Mark Erikson](https://twitter.com/acemarke) (aka @acemarke).
 For additional articles on these and other topics, see [React/Redux Links](https://github.com/markerikson/react-redux-links).

 For a 10,000 foot view of the JS ecosystem, check out [the State of JS survey](https://2020.stateofjs.com/en-US/).
+For a list of books available for purchase, check out [our recommended reading list](/learning/books).

 # Recommended Learning Path